yabadabu/godot_flow/README.md

     - Ray cast the scene to query and place points
     - Match and Set to assign custom assets to the points
     - Change point distribution using godot Curve editors
+    - Scan nodes in your scene and gather metadata and attributes to feed the flow
 * Grid Base Data Visualization
 * 3D Debug with colors
-* Flow Graphs are godot resources with optional inputs
+* Flow Graphs are godot resources with optional typed inputs
 * Copy/Paste nodes into the clipboard as json documents

 # Samples

 Inside the ```demo``` folder there is a Godot 4.4 project.
 Inside the folder ```demos``` you can inspect some sample graphs.
+Click on each FlowGraphNode3D to visualize the graph in the ```Data Flow``` panel

 # Platforms

 Precompiled versions of the plugin are provided for Windows and OSX platforms.
 But it should compile without problems in the Linux.

-The tool is an editor tool, so it should works where the editor works.
-Most of the code is currently gdscript, except for wrappers clases to implement KDTrees (from https://github.com/jlblancoc/nanoflann) and RTrees (from https://github.com/nushoin/RTree)
+The tool is an editor tool, so it should work where the editor works.
+Most of the code is currently gdscript, except for wrappers classes to implement KDTrees (from https://github.com/jlblancoc/nanoflann) and RTrees (from https://github.com/nushoin/RTree)

 # Roadmap